 Floppy Drive Swap If you have two diskette drives installed and you enable this item, drive A becomes drive B and drive B becomes drive A. Floppy Drive Seek If you enable this item, your system will check all floppy disk drives at start up.
 Disable this item unless you are using an old 360KB drive.
 PS/2 Mouse Support If this item is set to Enabled, the onboard PS/2 Mouse port will work.
 Setting this to Disable turns off the port.
 Password Check If you have entered a password for the system, use this item to determine if the password is required to enter the Setup Utility (Setup) or required both at start-up and to enter the Setup Utility (Always).
 Boot to OS/2 > 64MB Enable this item if you are booting the OS/2 operating system and you have more than 64MB of system memory installed.
-Internal Cache Leave this item enabled since all the processors that can be installed on this board have internal cache memory.
+L1 Cache Leave this item enabled since all the processors that can be installed on this board have internal cache memory.
 System BIOS Cacheable If you enable this item, a segment of the system BIOS will be cached to main memory for faster execution.
+Graphics Aperture Size This item determines the operation of the onboard graphics adapter.
+We recommend that you leave this item at the default value.
 CAS Latency This item determines the operation of the SDRAM memory CAS (column address strobe).
 We recommend that you leave this item at the default value.
 The 2T setting requires faster memory that specifically supports this mode.